jianqq/auto_test/README.md

-# BIMFACE Backend Service Automation
+# MY Automation
-Automation-bimface-service is home for BIMFACE services' API automation.
+My API automation.
 It is  powered by TestNG, RESTAssured and Hamcrest-json.

 What makes this project a little bit cool is that it is written using Kotlin and some function programming stuff.